codeEmpress1/canonicalwebteam.store-base/docs/index.rst

 This is the base application that serves as a building block for all stores.
 It is available as a module on PyPI, and is installed in the virtual environment of each store.

-Store-base is a flask application that allows common configurations, dependencies, views and methods to be shared across all webteam's stores.
+Store-base is a flask application that allows common configurations, dependencies, logic and  endpoints to be shared across all webteam's stores.
 It provides a common structure for all stores which enhances uniformity, scalabilty and maintainability of stores.
 It also allows easy creation of new stores and faster update of existing stores.
 Each store is a separate Flask app that inherits from this base app.

 Individual stores are registered as blueprints  after initialization of the base app.
 After which store-specific configurations are defined.